Data down to the wire

 “There’s a lot of people trying to innovate.
 How do we enable and support that innovation?”

-Jenkins says delivering data-powered customer engagement is either through marketing automation or digital optimisation.
-Spark New Zealand does this through its data and analytics subsidiary (and Adobe partner) Qrious.
+Jenkins says delivering data-powered customer engagement is primarily through marketing automation and digital optimisation.
+Spark New Zealand does this through its data and analytics business (and Adobe partner) Qrious.

-“We help companies create a great marketing automation ecosystem so that they can have data-powered engagement with their customers,” Jenkins says.
-“The other part of it is helping businesses optimise their digital experiences in a data-driven way.”
+“We help organisations create a great marketing automation ecosystem so that they can have data-powered engagement with their customers,” Jenkins says.
+“The other part of our practice is helping businesses optimise their digital experiences in a data-driven way.”

-Jenkins’ team helps Kiwi companies find bespoke solutions to digital problems.
+Jenkins’ team helps Kiwi organisations find the right solutions for their digital problems.
 “Our purpose is to help all New Zealanders win big in a digital world.
-In a business context, it’s like, ‘OK, what are you trying to achieve?’”
+In a business context, the starting point is ‘OK, what are you trying to achieve?’”

 This, however, is where the British standard “No.8 wire”, so loved by Kiwi farmers to fix everything (including their sheep fences), comes in.
 Developing innovative ideas and practices have always been important to the New Zealand business psyche.
 In 2017 and 2018, the country topped the World Bank’s annual Ease of Doing Business rankings, which take into account factors such as low barriers to entry to encourage entrepreneurship and improve business productivity.
 The innovation-led mentality is rampant in New Zealand.